KhartesViewer/scroll2zarr/README.md

 # OME-Zarr tools for the Vesuvius scrolls

+### Authorship

+For a list of contributors to this repository, see the end of this document.

 ### What is OME-Zarr?

 Zarr is a file format that facilitates efficient access